shotover/shotover-proxy/docs/src/dev-docs/contributing.md

 ### Setting up on macOS

 * All tests that use a single docker instance will pass.
-But anything with more than one docker instance will fail.
+But some tests with more than one docker instance will fail.
 * Tests that rely on external C++ dependencies cannot be built.
   * They are hidden behind the `cassandra-cpp-driver-tests` and `kafka-cpp-driver-tests` feature flags to allow the rest of the tests to build on macOS